RBusarow/Dispatch/README.md

 This delay will be automatically skipped.

-The call to `Main` is just a normal `TestCoroutineDispatcher`.
+The call to `main` is just a normal `TestCoroutineDispatcher`.
 There is no use of a service loader or `MainCoroutineDispatcher`.
 No use of `Dispatchers.setMain()` or `Dispatchers.resetMain()` either.